 The Ceiling of the Duomo

-The Duomo’s ceiling conveys intricate detailing and years of artistry paralleled to that of the outside.
-The Grand Duke Cosimo I de’ Medici commissioned two artists by the names of Giorgio Vasari and Federico Zuccari to paint the ceiling of the octagonal dome.
+The Duomo’s ceiling conveys intricate details and years of artistry paralleling that of the outside.
+The Grand Duke, Cosimo I de’ Medici, commissioned two artists by the names of Giorgio Vasari and Federico Zuccari to paint the ceiling of the octagonal dome.

 Explore the Interior

-Looking to get a glimpse into Florence’s top attraction?
-As you enter the Duomo, you will immediately notice its gothic architecture.
+Looking to get a glimpse inside Florence’s top attraction?
+As you enter the Duomo, you will immediately notice its beautiful Gothic architecture.
 With its vertical emphasis and ribbed vault, the Duomo’s size will surely shock you.

-An experience of a lifetime is climbing 10 stories to the top of the Duomo.
-As one of the largest masonry cathedrals in Europe, the breathtaking view overlooks the entire city of Florence and beyond—a view unparalleled by any structure in the city.
-With no elevator, the 463-step climb gives an up-close observation of the ceiling in the Duomo and the surrounding marble, sandstone and brick.
+Climbing the 10 stories to the top of the Duomo is an experience of a lifetime.
+As one of the largest masonry cathedrals in Europe, the breathtaking view overlooks the entire city of Florence and beyond.
+There’s no view like it from any structure in the city.
+With no elevator, the 463-step climb gives you an up-close look at the Duomo ceiling and the surrounding marble, sandstone, and brick.
 The trek is worth its weight in gold.

 It’s quite a climb to the top, but you must get the view if you can.Francesca, Florence Guide

 Not ready to book a tour?
 Explore our article on the best Florence tours to take and why.

 Here’s Where To Stay in Italy’s Most Popular Destinations

 Rome, Florence, Venice, Amalfi Coast, and Capri